 Even the film's action takes a hit.
 Neo's newfound Godhood means interactions with basic enemies have a palpable sense of boredom.
 He isn't fighting for his life anymore, he's batting away the pathetic swipes of children.
 Again, it's a conceptually pure idea but not necessarily fun to watch.
 The much-trumpeted Burly Brawl between Mr Anderson and dozens of identikit Hugo Weavings quickly loses all sense of weight and collision, sputtering on as a boring tech demo of Keanu Reeves rendered as a computer generated doll who has lost his stuffing.
 Above all, Reloaded's fights lack bite.
-There's none of the sweaty headbutts or ear claps that got the first film in hot water with the British Board of Film Classification.
+There's none of the sweaty headbutts or ear claps that landed the first film in hot water with the British Board of Film Classification.
 The Matrix kept an emotional component in its fights.
 Combatants, regardless of whether they were human or data, expressed pain and frustration, allowing the viewer to get their teeth into a situation.
 Reloaded repeatedly fumbles this simple premise.

-What Reloaded does have though is Lambert Wilson's aristocratic obstacle, The Merovingian, and an incredible freeway chase built around an extended cue of Juno Reactor's pulsing, flamboyant Mona Lisa Overdrive.
+What Reloaded does have though is Lambert Wilson's aristocratic obstacle, The Merovingian, and an incredible freeway chase built around an extended cue of Juno Reactor's pulsing, ostentatious Mona Lisa Overdrive.
 Merovingian arrives just as the film threatens to go into terminal decline, puncturing the dour, humourless proceedings with a grandstanding slice of smug.
-This verbal assault then tracks into a feature set-piece refreshingly free from Neo's weary grandstanding.
+His verbal assault then tracks nicely into a feature set-piece refreshingly free from Neo's weary grandstanding.
 Morpheus and Trinity escort Randall Duk Kim's Keymaker across a seething Autobahn pursued by the police, three new, hunkier Agents and The Merovingian's phantom, albino muscle.
 The sequence manages to be both breathlessly entertaining and a better expression of each character's physical and psychological disposition than any other scene in Reloaded.
 Trinity flees relentlessly, whizzing back-and-forth, up and down the packed, panicking lanes, ruthlessly attuned to the task at hand.
 Morpheus is a human roadblock, a surprisingly spry barrel-chest who plants his feet then refuses to budge.

 Thursday, 17 May 2018

 Considering the sheer weight of exposition required to get the audience up to speed, The Matrix really moves.
-Co-writers / directors The Wachowskis ration out their (relatively) hard science-fiction premise expertly, using paranoia imagery and a grab-bag of throbbing, pre-millennial worries to tell the tale of a future in which mankind has been reduced to a bio-mechanical battery.
+Writers-directors The Wachowskis ration out their (relatively) hard science-fiction premise expertly, using paranoia imagery and a grab-bag of throbbing, pre-millennial worries to tell the tale of a future in which mankind has been reduced to a bio-mechanical battery.
 Laurence Fishburne's Morpheus shoulders the majority of this burden.
 The actor prowls around mouldy sitting rooms, flashing mirrored eyes and a knowing Cheshire Cat grin while bombarding Keanu Reeves' spaced-out Neo with the swirling rhetoric of a fanatic.

 While The Matrix's core concept takes some explaining, the film's through-line is refreshingly simple, recalling classic mythology.
 Old hand Morpheus believes Neo is The Messiah while the younger, scrawnier man cannot believe he is so important.
 After a bittersweet meeting with Gloria Foster's all-knowing Oracle, Neo is able to compartmentalise the dreadful expectation that has been foisted upon him.
 Despite what he is being sold by his handler / master, Neo is now able to take himself out of the anointed one equation, subordinating himself to Morpheus' dream.
 So when Morpheus sacrifices himself to ensure his protege's escape, Neo hurls himself back into danger, convinced his life is expendable when judged against Fishburne's magnetic prophet.
 The development is basic and transitional, but self-sacrifice is a key trait when considering a hero.